Neutrino Signatures on the High Transmission Regions of the Lyman-alpha Forest: Numerical Method

-\textit{Numerical Method.} Our mock quasar spectra are based on cosmological simulations run with the TreePM-SPH code GADGET-3 \cite{Gadget2}.
-The code has been extended to include neutrinos either by solving their potential on the mesh or by representing them as discrete particles \cite{Viel}.
-Here, we use primarily the first implementation and refer the reader to \cite{Viel, Brandbyge_particle,Brandbyge_grid} for a critical comparison of the two methods.
+Our mock quasar spectra are based on cosmological simulations run with the TreePM-SPH code GADGET-3 \citep{Gadget2}.
+The code has been extended to include neutrinos either by solving their potential on the mesh or by representing them as discrete particles \citep{Springel}.
+Here, we use primarily the first implementation and refer the reader to \citep{Viel, Brandbyge_particle,Brandbyge_grid} for a critical comparison of the two methods and also for comparison with another new method \cite{Bird_new}.
 Our simulations consist of $2\times512^3$ CDM plus gas particles sampling a periodic box of $512~h^{-1}$Mpc.
 We adopt a flat $\Lambda$CDM background with cosmological parameters $\Omega_{\rm CDM}+\Omega_\nu=0.25$, $\Omega_\Lambda=0.7$, $\Omega_b=0.05$, $h=0.7$ and $n_{\rm s}=1$.
 We consider three degenerates neutrino species with a total mass of $\Sigma_i m_{\nu_i}=0.0, 0.3$ and $0.6$ eV.
 The initial power spectra of most of our simulations, produced with CAMB\footnote{\url{http://camb.info/}}, are normalized for all neutrino masses at a wavenumber $2\times 10^{-3} h~{\rm Mpc^{-1}}$, corresponding to the scale constrained by CMB data.
 This produces different values of $\sigma_8=0.877,~0.806$ and $0.732$ at $z=0$ for the models with $\Sigma_i m_{\nu_i}=0.0,~0.3$ and $0.6$~eV, respectively (see Fig. \ref{power_spectrum}).
 Our initial conditions are generated at $z=49$.
+A summary of the different simulations we carried out is shown on table \ref{tab_sims}.

 For each simulation we consider snapshots at redshifts $z=2.2$ and $z=4$ that bracket the range of interest for the observed \lya~forest in quasar spectra from ground-based telescopes.
-For each snapshot we sample 4500 random line of sights (RLOSs) uniformly distributed along each $x,y$ or $z$ direction.
-For each RLOS we extract the baryon density contrast $\rho_b(r)/\overline{\rho}_b$ and the peculiar velocity $V_p(r)$ along the line of sight and then compute the transmitted flux $e^{-\tau(u)}$ in redshift space (with $u$ in ${\rm km~s^{-1}}$), where $\tau$ is the \lya~optical depth, by using the \textit{Fluctuating Gunn Peterson Approximation}:
+For each snapshot we sample 4500 random line-of-sights (RLOSs) uniformly distributed along each $x,y$ or $z$ direction.
+For each RLOS we extract the baryon density contrast $\rho_b(r)/\overline{\rho}_b$ and the peculiar velocity $V_p(r)$ along the line-of-sight and then compute the transmitted flux $e^{-\tau(u)}$ in redshift space (with $u$ in ${\rm km~s^{-1}}$), where $\tau$ is the \lya~optical depth, by using the \textit{Fluctuating Gunn Peterson Approximation}:

-where $x=H(z)r/(1+z)$ is the redshift space coordinate and $A$ is a factor that depends on the global thermal history of the IGM \cite{Croft},
+where $x=H(z)r/(1+z)$ is the redshift space coordinate and $A$ is a factor that depends on the global thermal history of the IGM \citep{Croft},